Reading Room Usage

 5. Readers must use pencil or laptop computer for note taking.
 Pens, markers and scanners may not be used in the Archival Reading Room.

-6. Readers must wash their hands with soap and water before handling collections.
+6. Readers should wash their hands with soap and water before handling collections.
 Residue from hand sanitizer can harm collections and therefore, should not be used before handling any materials.
 In some instances, readers may be directed to wear gloves by staff.

 8. The original order of all collections must be maintained.
 Do not rearrange material.
 Please report any disarrangement to the staff.